Using snapping in Vexlio

 Enabling and disabling snapping

-While snapping is very convenient, sometimes it can get in your way.
-In that case, it’s easy to toggle snapping off, make your adjustments, and then turn it back on again.
-You can use the keyboard shortcut % (i.e. press Shift-5), which will toggle snapping on and off.
-Or, use the “Edit → Snapping” menu to turn on and off point snapping or align snapping separately.
+While snapping is typically very convenient, sometimes it can get in your way.
+In that case, it's easy to toggle snapping off, make your adjustments, and then turn it back on again.
+All types of snapping can be enabled and disabled independently at any time in Drawing Settings.

 Check back for more